 Arithmetic calculations need to be associated with a numerical value.
 This value can come from a measure or can be defined using the count function.

 - Division using /

 Let's assume you want to create an "Other Costs" measure containing the amount spent that wasn’t on airfares or packages, i.e., the amount left after subtracting airfares and packages from total spend.

 Once you have defined your new items in the expression editor Save Expression and Apply Expression will become active.
 This will only happen when Harmoni validates the conditions you have entered.

 Save Expression will save your definitions but won't update data.
-To improve the workflow and efficiency when creating your custom variables, you can save your definitions as you go but only apply when you are ready.
+To improve the workflow and efficiency when creating your custom variables, you can save your definitions as you go but only apply them when you are ready.

-When an expression is saved the quotes may be stripped (they’re only really required when the label contains special characters such as brackets).
+When an expression is saved, the quotes may be stripped (they’re only really required when the label contains special characters such as brackets).

-Data is only updated in new items when Apply Expression is applied to the axis.
+Analysis data is only updated in new items when Apply Expression is applied to the axis.